micahwoods/micahwoods.github.io/_posts/2017-08-16-harrogate-in-january.md

 ### Principles of Turfgrass Nutrition: Why Some Nutrients Are Required as Fertiliser and Others Aren’t

-This is a half-day workshop, which is just enough time to cover this fun topic.
+This is a half-day workshop, which is just enough time to cover this important topic.
 I won't talk much about the *function* of nutrients, because I take an approach to this topic that goes like this.
 If the grass is supplied with enough of an element, then adding more of that element will provide no benefit.

 So it doesn't really matter what the function of the element is, because whatever that function is, it will be fully realized in the plant when there is enough of that element supplied.
 So how can one be sure that there is *enough*?
 That's what this is all about.